 If you’d like to further discuss the Japanese medical device marketplace with our experts, please email us at email@example.com to schedule a complimentary consultation.

-Leah serves as NAMSA's Marketing Communications Manager and brings 20 years of marketing communications experience within the medical device and healthcare technology industries.
-In her role, she is responsible for the development and implementation of brand strategies and marketing communications initiatives that help drive NAMSA’s sales and organizational growth goals globally.
-Leah holds a Bachelor's Degree and a Masters of Business Administration from Hamline University (St. Paul), as well as a Masters of Nonprofit Management from Concordia University-St. Paul.
+Leah (Former NAMSA Marketing Communications Manager) brings 20+ years of marketing communications experience within the medical device and healthcare technology industries. .
+She holds a Bachelor's Degree and a Masters of Business Administration from Hamline University (St. Paul), as well as a Masters of Nonprofit Management from Concordia University-St. Paul.